plone/training/docs/mastering-plone/upgrade_steps.md

 Note that _audience_ is a {py:class}`KeywordIndex` because the field is multi-valued, but we want a separate index entry for every value in an object.

 A reinstallation of the add-on would leave the new catalog indexes empty.
-Therefore we write an upgrade step to not only add indexes and criterions, but also reindex all talks:
+Therefore we write an upgrade step to not only add indexes and criteria, but also reindex all talks:

 `src/ploneconf/site/upgrades/v1001.py`: